azul32/Amlogic-s905-Tx3-Mini-Home-assistant/README.md

-# Tx3-Mini-Home-assistant-
+# Amlogic s905 Tx3-Mini-Home-assistant-
-Create Armbian Home assistant server Using Tv box.
+Create Armbian Home assistant server Using s905 Tv box.
-This is how i like to setup my amlogic tv box with limited cpu, ram and, storage the only down side is no addons. for esphome complier i install esphome docker vm in another pc in my office connecting via zerotier. then just add new dashboard pointing to esphome docker ip:port this is faster than directly using esphome in the tvbox.
+This is how i like to setup my amlogic s905 tv box with limited cpu, ram and, storage the only down side is no addons. for esphome complier i install esphome docker vm in another pc in my office connecting via zerotier. then just add new dashboard pointing to esphome docker ip:port this is faster than directly using esphome in the tvbox.